 Filipinos usually build strong, personal relationships with colleagues and clients, which is crucial in the VA industry.
 After all, you can only provide exceptional service if you’re well-acquainted with who you’re working for!

-Our main takeaway for you in this section is this: any business owner working with Filipino VAs should respect the significance of familial ties in their culture.
-Being flexible with their work schedule when necessary, for example, can go a long way in building a lasting professional relationship.
+Ay business owner working with Filipino VAs should respect the significance of familial ties in their culture.
+For example, being flexible with their work schedule when necessary can go a long way in building a lasting professional relationship.

 Community cooperation a.k.a Bayanihan